Saint Patrick's Day in the United States: Dallas, Texas

 The city of Dallas, Texas has held a Saint Patrick's Day parade since 1979 down Greenville Avenue.
 It is the largest celebration in the city.
 It was almost canceled in 2012 due to rising costs, but was saved by local resident billionaire Mark Cuban.
 Like many other cities, 2020 saw their parade get cancelled.

 Denver, Colorado

-All parades in Denver were put on hiatus in 2020 due to concerns about the COVID-19 pandemic.
+Denver's first St. Patrick's Day parade was started in 1889, and has been happening on and off since then with the latest iteration going strong since 1962.

 Detroit, Michigan

 St. Patrick's Day was first formally celebrated in Detroit in 1808.
 The current parade, sponsored by the United Irish Societies, began in 1959.
 It is held in Detroit's Corktown neighborhood, named after its Irish residents who primarily immigrated from County Cork.

 Dublin, California

 The annual Saint Patrick's Day celebration in Dublin, California includes a 5K Fun Run and Walk, a pancake breakfast, a festival, and a parade.
 The parade is popular with residents and visitors from outside Dublin alike, and has been growing in popularity each year.
 It is sponsored by the Dublin Host Lions Club and features bands and colorful floats.
 The Dublin firefighters sponsor the pancake breakfast, and tours of the firehouse are popular with children.
 The festival continues all weekend, and features food, games, kiddie rides, arts & crafts, and information about local organizations.
 The festival had been held near the end of the parade route in Shamrock Village on Amador Valley Blvd., but was relocated to the Civic Center on Dublin Blvd., in 2007, moving it closer to the growing population in the eastern part of Dublin.